-- 7 who was either 16 or 17 at the time, and a , who were both 14, may - have been contributions made in their names by their parents, John and Kristi Cumming.
+- 7 who was either 16 or 17 at the time, and , who were both 14, may - 8 have been contributions made in their names by their parents, John and Kristi Cumming.
 27 - 9 Although the Complaint acknowledges that the contributions may have been lawful, the - 10 Complaint relies upon circumstantial evidence to argue that John and Kristi Cumming made - contributions in their children's names.
-First, the children all made maximum contributions of - \$2,700 on or around the same day, April 28, 2018, the day of the Utah Democratic Convention; - second, their parents also made maximum contributions; and third, the children had little or no - 14 history of making political contributions.
+First, the children all made maximum contributions of - \$2,700 on or around the same day, April 28, 2018, the day of the Utah Democratic Convention;28 - 13 second, their parents also made maximum contributions; and third, the children had little or no - 14 history of making political contributions.29 would not be considered a minor unless he was 17 or less when he made the contribution.